banister/debug_inspector/README.md

 debug_inspector
 ===============

-_A Ruby wrapper for the new MRI 2.0 debug\_inspector API_
+_A Ruby wrapper for the MRI 2.0+ debug\_inspector API_

 The `debug_inspector` C extension and API were designed and built by [Koichi Sasada](https://github.com/ko1), this project is just a gemification of his work.

 **NOTES:**

+* **Do not use this library outside of debugging situations**.
-* This library makes use of the new debug inspector API in MRI 2.0.0, **do not use this library outside of debugging situations**.
+* This library makes use of the debug inspector API which was new in MRI 2.0.0.
-* Only works on MRI 2.0.
+* Only works on MRI 2.0 and 3.0.
 Requiring it on unsupported Rubies will result in a no-op

 Usage
 -----